10-3-pursuit/lab-app-planning-erds/README.md

 - Is the model as simple as possible?
 - Can it be reorganized (relatively) easily?
 - Can both creators and users understand what is going on?

-### The Business

-#### Outdoor Equipment Rentals

-We want to create the api for an outdoor rental business.

-Let's think about some the data we may need just to get you started.

-As you build out your ERD, you may want to add, remove and change what is here, depending on how you end up visualizing this business

-- customers

-  - name
-  - address
-  - membership (trial, single, family, corporate discount)

-- store locations

-  - address
-  - staff
-  - equipment on hand

-- staff info

-  - you've got this!

-- rental

-  - staffer who made the transaction
-  - customer
-  - inventory
-  - rental start
-  - rental end

-- equipment
-  - type (water, winter etc.)
-  - store location
-  - is rented?
-  - condition (new, excellent, fair - maybe a photo for insurance purposes?)
-  - level of insurance required to rent
-  - recommended additional equipment (ie if kayak, then life vest, oars, first aid kit, roof rack....)
-  - cost to rent
-  - how many people to use it (single, pair, group...)
-  - experience level (novice, expert)
-  - cost to replace
-  - brand

 Further resources: